-The Green Book: An Irish Trainee’s Guide to Living and Working in Brussels (& other nice European cities) is an extremely useful handbook aimed at those who are interested in undertaking a traineeship in one of the EU institutions or those who are already working in one of those bodies.
+The Green Book: An Irish Trainee’s Guide to Living and Working in Brussels (& other nice European cities) is an extremely useful handbook aimed at those who are interested in undertaking a traineeship in one of the EU institutions or those who are already working in one of those institutions.

 Published by European Movement Ireland as part of their Grad Jobs in Europe campaign, this latest volume in the “The Green Book” series of e-books was launched by European Commissioner Phil Hogan last November.
-A copy of the publication is available to download here.

 European Movement Ireland is a voluntary, not-for-profit, independent, membership-based organisation working to develop the connection between Ireland and Europe.
 It also aims to encourage more Irish people to take up a career in one of the EU institutions.